theserverlessway/formica/docs/commands/change.md

   --resource-types      Add Resource Types to the ChangeSet --create-missing      Create the Stack in case it's missing --organization-variables
-                        Add AWSAccounts, AWSSubAccounts and AWSRegions as
+                        Add AWSAccounts, AWSSubAccounts, AWSMainAccount and
-                        Jinja variables
+                        AWSRegions as Jinja variables with an Email, Id and Name field for each account
 ```